Join Our Family of Volunteers

 Our volunteers experience profound emotional and spiritual rewards that come from deeply meaningful work, whether they contribute direct care or organizational support.

-Hospice of Southern Maine offers many volunteer opportunities that include direct care, administrative/special event tasks, and complimentary services including our PawPrints, Reiki, and HeartStrings programs.
+Hospice of Southern Maine offers many volunteer opportunities that include direct care, administrative, special events and complimentary services including our PawPrints, Reiki, and HeartStrings programs.

-We encourage individuals who have pet therapy dogs, Reiki certification or musical talents as well as the desire to care for others to apply to become a volunteer.
+We encourage individuals who have pet therapy animals, Reiki certification or musical talents as well as the desire to care for others to apply to become volunteers.

 Volunteer Training Courses

-Individuals interested in becoming a Direct Care Volunteer participate in one of our 30-hour trainings.
+Individuals interested in becoming a Direct Care Volunteer participate in one of our 40-hour trainings.

 Direct Care Volunteers